GPU acceleration of plane-wave density functional theory calculations in Abinit: Methods and programming models

 Computations are performed on the device within an \openmptarget region.
 We selected this programming model for \begin{enumerate*}[label=(\roman*)] \item its directive-based simplicity, which facilitates porting with minimal code rewriting; \item its excellent portability across platforms; \item its limited compilation dependencies; and \item its simplified memory management, which allows allocations and frees to be handled directly in Fortran. \end{enumerate*} Together, these aspects enhance the code's readability and maintainability over time.
 We systematically apply the \texttt{COLLAPSE} directive for batch loop processing, enabling straightforward GPU persistent memory management.
-The model also benefits from broad compiler support; we validated \openmptarget + \hip on \nvidia (A100, H100, H200) and \amd (MI250, MI300) GPUs.
+The model is also vendor-agnostic; we validated \openmptarget with \cuda and \nvhpc compiler on \nvidia GPUs (A100, H100, H200) and with \rocm and \cray compiler on \amd GPUs (MI250, MI300).
+We validated unified memory usage on NVIDIA GH100 and GH200, which is greatly simplified in the \openmptarget paradigm.